Nuestman/udrive-lms/docs/technical-implementation-plan.md

 CREATE POLICY "Users can view their own tenant" ON tenants FOR SELECT USING (
     id IN (
-      SELECT tenant_id FROM user_profiles
+      SELECT tenant_id FROM users
       WHERE id = auth.uid()
     )
   );

-CREATE POLICY "Users can view profiles in their tenant" ON user_profiles FOR SELECT USING (
+CREATE POLICY "Users can view profiles in their tenant" ON users FOR SELECT USING (
     tenant_id IN (
-      SELECT tenant_id FROM user_profiles
+      SELECT tenant_id FROM users
       WHERE id = auth.uid()
     )
   );